 Electricity makes up nearly one-quarter of our total energy consumption, with natural gas accounting for the remaining three-quarters.
 Together, they account for more than 90% of all our carbon emissions.
 Increasing our energy use efficiency is an area of opportunity we are addressing tactically with:

-- a sophisticated energy conservation program across our corporate level and every one of our plants launched in 2012.
+- in 2012, launched a sophisticated energy conservation program across the corporate level and every one of our plants.

 - an energy team in every plant that drives the energy conservation efforts at their site.

 - each team leader serves as a member of our Darigold corporate-wide Energy Team.

 - an Energy Management System closely modeled after the ISO 50001 Global Energy Management Standard.